 Which Trees For Hints?

 You can upload more than one tree to your Ancestry account.
-In this video, you'll notice that I have several separate family trees.
-This is because I am working on a variety of projects in the Southwest of the United States.
-So you can see the different tress I have there.
+You'll notice that I have several separate family trees.
+This is because I am working on various projects in the Southwest of the United States.
+So you can see the different trees I have there.

 Look at the hint icon in the top menu bar.
 When the drop-down menu pops up, from which trees do you want to see hints?